OVERCOMING INFIDELITY WITH DR. MARK LERNER

 Evidence-Based Guidance for Overcoming Infidelity—Through Truth, Accountability, and Reality

-was developed by Dr. Mark Lerner in response to the epidemic of infidelity that’s compromising relationships and shattering lives.
+is presented by Dr. Mark Lerner in response to an epidemic of infidelity that’s shattering lives.
 It’s grounded in a fundamental principle: honesty is not optional—it’s essential for healing.

-AI-Integrated Emotional Wellness (AIEW) provides accessible, evidence-based strategies, tools, and practical guidance to help manage painful intrusive thoughts, feelings, and rumination, while offering structure during an otherwise destabilizing experience and supporting emotional healing after infidelity.
-However, while AI can provide practical information, it can’t replace the necessity of authentic, genuine human connection and support.
+AI-Integrated Emotional Wellness (AIEW) provides accessible, evidence-based strategies, tools, and guidance to help manage painful intrusive thoughts, feelings, and rumination.
+While AI can provide practical information, it can’t replace the need for authentic, genuine human connection and support.

 Years of Infidelity.
 Decades of Dishonesty.